gczudowski/fourthwall-recruitment-task/README.md

 ├── components/ <- reusable components
     ├── common <- common, more complex components used in several pages ├── ui <- simple UI components
-├── hooks/ <- reusable hooks used in many pages
+├── configs/ <- single source of truth for any configurations ├── hooks/ <- reusable hooks used in many pages
 ├── pages/
     ├── pageX